Skip to main content

 Negative Peer Pressure

-1. Play a script out in your mind.
-Think about possible scenarios and what you could say or do.
+• Prepare by rehearsing scripts in your mind.
+Think about possible scenarios and what you could say or do in response o them.

-2. Educate yourself.
-Learn about issues like drugs so you can confidently speak your opinion knowing facts.
+• Educate yourself.
+Learn about issues or substances like drugs so that you can confidently speak your opinion knowing that it is supported by facts.

-3. Speaking out pays off.
-If you hesitate you may be pressured more.
+• Speaking out pays off.
+If you hesitate, you may be pressured more.

 1. What is in this relationship for you?

-2. Do you respect them and their opinions?
+2. Do you respect this person and their opinions?

 4. If you give in to the pressure, will you regret it later?